TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

   one places two integers (for a matrix; the number of integers should equal the number of dimensions for higher order arrays) between the `[]` brackets.
-For matrices, the first integer is the row number of the value to be retrieved, and the second integer is the column number of that value.
+For matrices, the first integer is the row number of the value to be retrieved, and the second integer is the column number of that value (rows then columns!).
 As with vectors, integer indexing is 1-based (the first value is at index `1`, not `0`).

 ```
 x <- matrix(1:12, nrow=4)